The BA(Hons) Accounting & Finance programme is designed for undergraduate students with a three years duration.

 - This course will, in addition, provide a sound foundation for those who aspire to work in the highly challenging areas of: investment, insurance, banking, financial analysis and management.

-An applicant must be at least 18 years of age at the start of the programme and have obtained a minimum of 2 ‘A’ Level passes or equivalent qualifications including foreign qualifications or QCF Level 3 qualification including the KCB Foundation course.
-Other qualifications may be considered equivalent including the International Baccalaureate, and Access courses (subject to approval by University of Chester).
+An applicant must be at least 18 years of age at the start of the programme and have obtained a minimum of 2 ‘A’ Level passes or equivalent qualifications including foreign qualifications or QCF Level 3 qualification.
+Other qualifications may be considered equivalent including the International Baccalaureate, and Access courses.
 Each application is subject to academic consideration.
 Please make a full application in order for us to provide an assessment.